chapter-three/c3-fractal/README.md

       - Card paragraph (default display)
       - Button link paragraph (default display)
   2. https://dev-c3-fractal.pantheonsite.io/faq: This is a View, configured to use the UI Patterns row display, along with Views fields that are mapped to the Card pattern.
   3. https://dev-c3-fractal.pantheonsite.io/blog: This is a View, configured to render "teaser" entity display for article content type.
-The "Teaser" view mode is configured to use the "Card" pattern.s
+The "Teaser" view mode is configured to use the "Card" pattern.

 ## Local Setup